RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

     set;
 }
 ```
-***

-Add the Initialize Method
+## Add the Initialize Method
---

-Add the ```Initialize``` method, through which you can retrieve various information on the verified document such as the source and target language, source count, repetition count, etc. However, our verification logic does not require this information, therefore this member is strictly speaking not necessary for our example, but it must be added according to the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface.
+Add the `Initialize` method, which retrieves various information about the verified document such as source and target language, source count, and repetition count.
+Our verification logic does not require this information, but it must be added according to the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface:

 # [C#](#tab/tabid-5)
 ```cs